tensor-fusion/sophia-jax/README.md

 In the paper, Sophia is reported to be 2x faster than Adam on GPT-2.

-It's recently been battle-tested on large-scale runs at Meta and this speed-up was observed as well: https://x.com/ArmenAgha/status/1780149168692158658
+It's recently been battle-tested on large-scale runs at Meta and a similar speed-up was observed as well: https://x.com/ArmenAgha/status/1780149168692158658

 ## TODO